lixixibj/DeepTVAR-data-code/README.md

 pip install gluonts==0.8.1
 pip install mxnet --ignore-installed certifi
 ```
+Ps: Using Python 3.6 is essential for DeepAR and DeepState.
 #### 1. DeepAR
 The following Python code will make predictions from 20 training samples using the DeepAR model
 ```